How to Create Zendesk Webhooks With the Zendesk API Tutorial

 How to set up Zendesk API authentication

-Copy the generated API token and save it by clicking the save button.
+Copy the generated API token and save it — the full token value is only shown once.
+Click the Save button to finish.

 How to clone the demo API